lsst-ts/ts_mtaos/doc/closed-loop/closed-loop.rst

    * - Parameter
      - Effect on state estimation
    * - ``truncation_index``
      - Controls how many v-modes are retained.
-Lower values discard more modes (safer but less DOF resolution).
+Lower values discard more modes.
 Higher values retain more modes (better resolution but more noise sensitivity).
    * - ``used_dofs`` / ``comp_dof_idx``
      - Determines which DOFs participate.
 Changes the dimension of the problem: n_used_dofs → n_vmodes.
 Fewer DOFs = fewer v-modes = simpler estimation.
    * - ``subtract_intrinsics``